Corner functions from entanglement indices of harmonic lattices: Harmonic lattice with fixed boundary conditions

-In the conformal theories(CFTs), i.e.,the continuous limit of the above lattice theories, each corner function $\tilde{b}(\theta)$ by Renyi entropy with the order $1/2$ has a universal lower limit, $\tilde{b}\geq \frac{1}{32\pi}(\pi-\theta)^2$\cite{Bueno}.
+In the conformal theories(CFTs), i.e. , the continuous limit of the above lattice theories, each corner function $\tilde{b}(\theta)$ by Renyi entropy with the order $1/2$ has a universal lower limit, $\tilde{b}\geq \frac{1}{32\pi}(\pi-\theta)^2$\cite{Bueno}.
 Specifically,

-Looking at the values in the FBC600 columns of tables 1 and 2 and plots for those with the horizontal axis coordinate 600 of each graph in Figure 3, the error bars with STDs of $b(\pi/2)$ and $\tilde{b}(\pi/2)$ and the $b(3\pi/4)$ and $\tilde{b}(3\pi/4)$ calculated from trapezoidal $A_2$ in shape, $A_t$, overlap respectively, where the lower limits expected by the CFT are included.
-On the other hand, for corner functions of $\pi/4$ and those of $3\pi/4$ calculated from parallelograms, $A_p$, error bars of twice the standard deviation, where includes the lower limit expected by the CFT.
+Looking at the plots with the horizontal axis coordinate 600 of each graph in Fig.3, the error bars, i.e., SDs of $b(\pi/2)$, $\tilde{b}(\pi/2)$ and $b(3\pi/4)$, $\tilde{b}(3\pi/4)$ calculated from trapezoidal $A_2$ in shape, $A_t$, overlap respectively, where the lower limits expected by the CFT are included.
+On the other hand, for corner functions of $\pi/4$ and those of $3\pi/4$ calculated from parallelograms, $A_p$, when the error bars are set to three or two times SDs, where includes the lower limit expected by the CFT, they overlap.